Dog Vomiting Yellow: Causes and Treatment

 Liver and/or Gallbladder Disease

-A disorder or disease of the liver, which produces bile, or the gallbladder, which stores bile, or both, can cause a dog to have repeated episodes of yellow vomit.
+The liver produces bile and the gallbladder stores it.
+A disorder or disease of the liver, gallbladder, or both can cause a dog to have repeated episodes of yellow vomit.
 Dogs with liver disease often do not feel well in general.
-In this cases, you may see other signs of illness like lethargy, loss of appetite, jaundice, or weight loss.
+In this cases, you may see other signs of illness, such as lethargy, loss of appetite, jaundice, or weight loss.

 Eating Something They Shouldn’t

-When dogs eat things they’re not supposed to—like human food, trash, or something in the backyard— it can lead to gastritis.
-This irritation can lead them to vomit until their stomach is empty, which enables bile to come up.
+When dogs eat things they’re not supposed to—like human food, trash, or something in the backyard—it can lead to gastritis.
+Gastritis describes inflammation of the stomach.
+This irritation can lead dogs to vomit until their stomach is empty, which enables bile to come up.

 Food Allergies or Dietary Intolerances

-Consuming a food, ingredient, or substance your dog is allergic to can cause them to vomit, which may include and yellow bile.
-This is usually noticed after switching to a new dog food, or switching foods too fast.
+If your dog consumes a food, ingredient, or substance they are allergic to, this can cause them to vomit, and you may see yellow bile.
+This is usually noticed after switching to a new dog food or switching foods too fast.
 However, allergies and dietary intolerances can develop at any point in a pet’s life.
 Dogs who are vomiting because of a food allergy or dietary intolerance will usually vomit soon after eating.
 Also, food or kibble will likely be present in the vomit.

 They Ate Something Yellow

-Your dog vomiting yellow doesn’t always mean bile.
+Your dog puking yellow doesn’t always mean bile.
 Sometimes, they ate yellow grass, yellow foods, or even a yellow toy.
-In these situations, you will often see the originally yellow ingested object—but not always.
-That’s especially true if the object is too big or heavy to make its way back up the esophagus.

 Intestinal Blockage